cardano-foundation/CIPs/CIP-XXXX/README.md

 }
 ```

-A list of extensions supported by the wallet.
+A list of extensions and versions supported by the wallet.
 Extensions may be requested by dApps on initialization.
 Some extensions may be mutually conflicting and this list does not thereby reflect what extensions will be enabled by the wallet.
 Yet it informs on what extensions are known and can be requested by dApps if needed.
+Note that if a wallet supports multiple versions of the same CIP, then it must return each one of them as an element in the response.

 ##### Name